 About the Eau Claire Deposit

-The Eau Claire Deposit is located in the province of Québec, approximately 800 kilometres north of Montreal and 350 kilometres north of Chibougamau.
-The Deposit is readily accessible by road along the Route du Nord extending from Chibougamau onto the village of Nemiscau and via Hydro Québec’s Eastmain-1 road network.
-The centre of the Property is located at approximately 75.69 degrees longitude west and 52.23 degrees latitude north.
+The Eau Claire Deposit is located in the province of Québec, approximately 800 kilometres north of Montreal and 350 kilometres northwest of Chibougamau.
+The Deposit is readily accessible by road along the Route du Nord extending from Chibougamau and via Hydro Québec’s Eastmain-1 road network.

 The Eau Claire Deposit is a structurally-controlled gold deposit.
-Mineralization occurs primarily in a series of sheeted en-echelon quartz-tourmaline veins; subordinate mineralization occurs as dissemination in the host rock.
+Mineralization occurs primarily in a series of sheeted en-echelon quartz-tourmaline veins with biotite and actinolite alteration of host rock of varying width.
+Subordinate mineralization occurs as disseminations in the host rock.
 The en-echelon pattern is hosted within a structural corridor and trends from northwest to the southeast.
-Individual veins range from less than a metre to several metres thick and extend for at least 100 metres along strike.
+Individual veins range from less than one metre to several metres thick and extend for at least 100 metres along strike.